Skip to code content (skip section selection)

 (4) An Ethics Commission member may be removed from office by at least a two-thirds majority of the Metro Council, after written notice, including a clear statement of the grounds for removal, and opportunity for reply, at least 30 days before voting on removal.
 The sole grounds for removal shall be failure to meet the qualifications or limitations set forth in this code, neglect of duty, gross misconduct in office, inability to discharge the powers or duties of office, or a violation of this chapter.

-(5) No member of the Ethics Commission may be, or have been within one year prior to appointment: a person serving in an elected office of any level of government or a candidate for election to office of any level of government; a Metro Officer or employee of the Metro Government; a lobbyist as defined in KRS 11A.010(11); a member of a Metro Officer's family.
+(5) No member of the Ethics Commission may be, or have been within one year prior to appointment: a person serving in an elected office of any level of government or a candidate for election to office of any level of government; a Metro Officer or employee of the Metro Government; a lobbyist as defined in § 21.40 of this Code or KRS 11A.010(11); a member of a Metro Officer’s family.

 (E) There is hereby created the position of Legal Counsel to the Ethics Commission.
 The Ethics Commission shall employ Legal Counsel on contract on either a full-time or part-time basis provided that Legal Counsel employed under contract shall not be employed counsel or under contract in any capacity with Metro Government, or associated with an attorney employed by or under contract in any capacity with Metro Government.